Skip to main content

 Chinese

 Start your morning at Chinatown’s Ray’s Cafe & Tea House for siphon coffee: coffee brewed in laboratory-like equipment that produces a smooth and vibrant cup.
-The most top-shelf blend will cost you more than your average cup of Joe, but it’s well worth it.
-Trade your morning coffee for a lunch date with crowd-favorite dishes like Taiwanese beef noodle soup, an assortment of handmade dumplings and cold sesame noodles.
-Seating is limited, so it’s not quite the place to linger all day.
+The most top-shelf blend runs you more than your average cup of Joe, but it’s well worth it.

 Where: Ray's Cafe & Tea House, 141 N. 9th Street, Philadelphia, PA